 EXT is the file encoding specific file extension

-Supporting resources shall follow the same naming convention.
+Supporting resources shall follow the same naming convention, except for the ISOMetadataFile which shall use the structure MD_<data file base name>.XML.
 To further assist implementers, data producers shall ensure that the content in the latest revision of supporting resources is specific to the unqiue code used.
 Differing content in supporting resources shall be assigned different unique codes across an individual Data Producer’s entire content.

+A supporting resource can not be shared across product specifications.

 Use of the file name in a file URI allows an exchange set producer to maintain a single, up-to-date version of any supporting file resource without necessitating dataset updates when the content of the resource changes.
 If a data producer wishes to ensure a dataset update is produced whenever supporting resource content changes then use of either digital signature or checksum URIs in the dataset shall be used .

+17-4.3.1 Supported Resources Multiple References Guidance

+One single support file can be referenced by feature attributes in multiple datasets.
+This creates some complexity in a scenario where the support file content is updated, and the changes do not apply to all the datasets currently referencing the support file.

+If applicable, in the situation where one support file is referenced by multiple datasets, and the support file content changes and initiates a new edition of the support file, all the datasets referencing the support file will adhere to the new edition.
+If the support file change is not applicable to all datasets referencing it, a new support file must be created for the new changes, and the datasets references to the old support file must be deleted and references to the new support file added.
+For the datasets not applicable to the change, the old support file and reference will still be valid.

+For further detailed explanation refer to S-98.

+17-4.3.2 ISOMetadataFile Guidance

+The S-100 Exchange Set model provides a mechanism for including ISO compliant metadata records for each dataset in an exchange set.
+These optional supporting resources can be included and referenced using the individual ISOMetadataFile records.
+They are not intended to be used on ECDIS, but may be optionally included to support wider interoperability with other user communities or to fulfil ISO metadata requirements when required.

 S-100 Exchange Set Catalogue